ziggybaba1/rave-react-native/README.md

   </p>
 - Our webhook is now up and running to receive webhook requests from rave.

-### Example of a webhook request sent by `Rave` to our Node App running on ngrok from a Ghana Mobile Money Transaction
+### Example of a Webhook request sent by `Rave` to our Node App running on ngrok from a Ghana Mobile Money Transaction

   <p align="center">
     <img src="https://github.com/MaestroJolly/rave-react-native/blob/master/img/webhook-req.png" style="max-height: 400;" alt="webhook-request">